Availity/availity-react/docusaurus/docs/components/table/index.md

 This function is called whenever a row on the table has been clicked.

+#### `useColumnWidths: boolean`

+When true, it will take the width as defined in the column configuration and apply it to the styles of each column.
+It is recommended that when this is true that you set a `defaultColumn` with a width of `auto` to ensure that the columns just take whatever width is necessary to fit the content.

+#### `footer: boolean`

+Determines whether a footer should be displayed.
+Footer configuration must be added the Column Definition for the Footer value for the column to display.

 ##### OnTableClickEvent Props

 `instance: Row` The react-table [Row](https://react-table.tanstack.com/docs/api/useTable#row-properties) instance that was clicked.